keyvank/30cc/README.md

 ## Usage

-- You'll first need to bootstrap the compiler by running `make`.
-This will compile the 30cc compiler and store its binary in `a.out`.
+Bootstrap the compiler by running `make`.
+This will generate 3 different versions of 30cc compiler:
-- Then run `./build.py`.
-This will use the bootstrapped 30cc-compiler to compile 30cc itself.
-It then again uses the 30cc-compiled compiler to compile 30cc once again.
-The final compiler is then stored as `./30cc`.
-- In the end, you will have 3 binary files which should all behave the same:

 1. `30cc_gcc` which is the bootstrapped gcc-compiled version of 30cc
 2. `30cc_30cc` which is the output of gcc-compiled 30cc compiler, compiling the 30cc compiler
 3. `30cc` which is the output of 30cc-compiled 30cc compiler, compiling the 30cc compiler

 Running independent source-files through `make`: